wu-json/dovetail/docs/design.md

 - Minimal configuration: use Docker labels to declare intent
 - Automatic discovery: watch for container start/stop events
 - One service per container: each exposed container gets a unique tailnet hostname
-- Simple deployment: single binary, runs as a container or daemon
+- Simple deployment: runs as a Docker container

 ## Architecture